ALDERSON-BROADDUS COLLEGE CELEBRATES AMAZING ALUMNI

 Outstanding Young Alumni Award

 Brian McClure is a native of Parkersburg, W. Va.
-The Outstanding Young Alumni Award recognizes alumni who have rendered outstanding service to A-B College and/or have demonstrated outstanding achievement in their chosen career within ten years of graduation.
+The Outstanding Young Alumni Award recognizes alumni who have rendered outstanding service to AB University and/or have demonstrated outstanding achievement in their chosen career within ten years of graduation.

 Alumni Achievement Award